-- 1 Providing a veteran financial flexibility to navigate a more preferred pathway to the career that maximizes lifetime earnings versus the alternative of taking the first job available. - Wealth, manage setbacks, and avoid financial hardships.
+- Providing a veteran financial flexibility to navigate a more preferred pathway to the career that maximizes lifetime earnings versus the alternative of taking the first job available. - 2 Helping the veteran maximize wealth, manage setbacks, and avoid financial hardships.

 THE CONTEXT